 If this is your first time in Rome, you cannot miss the Vatican and surrounding neighbourhoods which together form the most representative image of papal Rome.

 Once you have visited the Basilica, why not relax with a traditional lunch in one of the many family-run trattorie along the nearby neighbourhood of Borgo, where you can enjoy some real Roman cuisine.
-Alternatively use the rest of the day to visit the Vatican Museums or Castel Sant’Angelo.
+Alternatively use the rest of the day to visit the Musei Vaticani or Castel Sant’Angelo.

 If you choose to visit the Museums, you will have a chance to admire one of the most important art collections in the world.
 The first part of the Museums dates back to 1500, when Julius II (1503-1513) collected some masterpieces from classical sculpture in the Belvedere Courtyard, such as the Apollo Belvedere (copy of a bronze statue by Greek sculptor Leochares between 350 and 325 B.C.) or the Laocoön (copy of the Rodi original sculpted by Agesandor, Athenodorus and Polydorus).
 Over the course of the sixteenth century and the following centuries, the Vatican collection grew so extensively that from 1700 it was ordered into sections.
 Among the countless pieces conserved here, the frescoes in the so-called Raphael rooms (Stanze di Raffaello) and the Sistine Chapel (Cappella Sistina) deserve particular attention; they are extraordinary examples of the Italian Renaissance, the work of Raffaello Sanzio and Michelangelo Buonarroti.